bias/bane/README.md

 # Biologically motivated Artificial Neural Environment

-This is a prototype for an artificial neural network environment using Erlang.
+This is a prototype for an artificial neural environment using Erlang.
 It will be strongly biologically motivated.

 Some tennants

-1. Always be distributed/parallel/concurrent
+1. be distributed/parallel/concurrent
-2. Always be biological
+2. be biological
-3. Always think "can we see the forest and the trees"
+3. think "can we see the forest and the trees"

-4. Don't be evil.
+![A picture of a forest is supposed to be here][forestandtree]

 [The project is hosted at github][gitsite]

 * * *

-Beware all ye who skip this quote; it is cool.
+**Beware** all ye who skip this quote; it's *cool*.

 > For one thing, Butler is not content to say that machines extend the organism, but
 > asserts that they are really limbs and organs lying on the body without organs of a